 While in law school, Keturah completed legal internships in the chambers of Chief Judge Beryl A. Howell of the U.S. District Court for the District of Columbia, the Federal Programs Branch of the U.S. Department of Justice, and the Office of the Attorney General for the District of Columbia.
 She was also on the editorial board of The George Washington Law Review, and served as a teaching and research assistant to two former deans of The George Washington University Law School.

-Keturah has an active pro bono practice primarily focused on sentencing issues, including resentencing for a client sentenced to life imprisonment as a juvenile.
+Keturah maintains an active pro bono practice, including successfully obtaining a resentencing to time served under the D.C.
+Second Look Amendment Act for a client sentenced to life imprisonment as a juvenile.